JBethay/DotSec/README.md

 `/api/details/`
 **Payload:** `header: api-x-version=2` or `query: ?api-version=2`
 This secure endpoint requires a token from the user with the `username admin@admin.com and password Password1!`.
 Unlike the previous endpoints, it does not include the version in the route; instead, versioning is handled via headers or query strings.
 This approach is supported by middleware that manages API versioning and accommodates deprecated endpoints.
 Attempts to access a deprecated endpoint will result in a `406 Not Acceptable` status code, while requests for non-existent API versions will yield a `400 Bad Request response.` By centralizing API versioning, developers are encouraged to remove outdated versions and deprecate endpoints more effectively.
-The critical difference here though is `v1` of this API was retired specifically to mitigate potential abuse.
+The critical difference here is `v1` of this API was retired specifically to mitigate potential abuse.
 `No Token:`
 <img src="./ScreenShots/iim-generic-no-token.png">
 `No Claim:`